-As per the landlord tenant laws in Colorado, you must disclose of your rental home was built before 1978.
-If so, you need to let your tenants know to expect lead-based paint on the property.
+As per Colorado laws, you must disclose of your rental home was built before 1978.
+If so, you need to let your renters know to expect lead-based paint on the property.
 This is a federally mandated disclosure, and the only one Colorado landlords are required to make.

 Colorado Tenants Rights & Responsibilities

 As per Colorado landlord-tenant law, tenants have the following rights that should be observed under the written rental agreement.

 - The right to live in peace and quiet, without unnecessary disruptions from neighbors, or the landlord or any of his agents.

 - To have repairs made within a reasonable time after requesting them from the landlord.

 - To be respected and treated fairly by the landlord as per the Fair Housing laws.

 - To live in a habitable dwelling as per the state’s Warranty of Habitability.

 - Be provided all the facilities and amenities promised in the lease.